-A study of the structure and function of the immune system at molecular, cellular, and tissue levels.
+A study of the structure and function of the immune system at molecular, cellular and tissue levels.
 Both basic immunology and fundamental principles relating to clinical immunology will be considered.
-(3 hours lecture, 4 hours laboratory.
-Prereq.: 112.
-Alternate years, Spring)
+(Three hours lecture, four hours laboratory.
+Prereq.: 112)

 Upper Division Internship.
 Students must be juniors or seniors.
 (Prereq.: 112)